 You can still view your default Magento and Amazon currencies when other currencies are available.
 If your default Magento currency matches your default Amazon currency, leave Currency Conversion disabled.

-However, let’s say that our Magento default currency is CAD (Canadian Dollars) and our Amazon default currency is USD.
-We will need to enable Currency Conversion and choose the Conversion Rate CAD to USD.
+For example, if your Magento default currency is CAD (Canadian Dollars) and your Amazon default currency is USD, you must enable Currency Conversion and choose the Conversion Rate CAD to USD.
 The options presented are based on the built-in Magento currency conversions.
 If you do not see the option you are looking for, you will need to set up the currency in Magento.